moodymudskipper/now/README.md

 > **It’s not meant to be used in production, because it will break some
 > dependencies that rely on the features you’ve removed**

+Obviously life cycles are important and there are reasons why they exist, they just sometimes get in the way.

 It works by looking at the doc and the code of a function, but we might miss some “life-cycled” functions if the doc doesn’t clearly use life cycle tags and the code doesn’t call a {lifecycle} function directly.